mendix/docs/content/appstore/connectors/opc-ua.md

 ## 4 OPC UA Client Example Implementation{#example-implementation}

-The OPC UA Client example implementation is a sample app based on the [Prosys OPC UA server](https://www.prosysopc.com/).
+The OPC UA Client example implementation is a sample app based on the [Prosys OPC UA server](https://www.prosysopc.com/) and provides basic browsing functionality, this is not intended to replace a UA Client.
 It implements the following functionality:

-* Configure one or more OPC UA server connections
+* Configure one or more OPC UA server connections (using the client)
-* View the nodes on the server
+* View & browse nodes on the server
-* ??????
+* Example Consumer implementation
-* Add a subscription to a node
-* Remove a subscription

-You can use or adapt the OpcUaClient_ExampleImplementation module (link) for a fast start.
-Bear in mind that the node data structure from your server may be different and adjust your imports accordingly.
+You can use the OpcUaClient_ExampleImplementation module (link) as template to start the consumption of your OPC UA Server information.
+Bear in mind that the node data structure from all servers will be different and it could be that the JSON to browse the Nodes is different in your server, so adjust your imports accordingly if needed.

-{{% alert type="info" %}}
-If you are adapting the example implementation, it is recommended that you make a copy of the module and add it to your app so that you don't accidentally update the App Store module and overwrite your changes.
-{{% /alert %}}

 ### 4.1 Dependencies